Amstrad: Restructuring in the 1990s

-21st Century
+E-m@iler, Sky boxes, and final years

-In 2000, Amstrad released the first of its combined telephony and e-mail devices, called the E-m@iler.
+In 2000, Amstrad released the first of its combined telephony and email devices, called the E-m@iler.
 This was followed by the E-m@iler Plus in 2002, and the E3 Videophone in 2004.
 Amstrad's UK E-m@iler business is operated through a separate company, Amserve Ltd which is 89.8% owned by Amstrad and 10.2% owned by DSG International plc (formerly Dixons plc).

 Amstrad has also produced a variety of home entertainment products over their history, including hi-fi, televisions, VCRs, and DVD players.

 BSkyB takeover

-In July 2007, BSkyB announced a takeover of Amstrad for £125m, a 23.7% premium on its market capitalisation.
+In July 2007, British Sky Broadcasting (BSkyB) announced a takeover of Amstrad for £125m, a 23.7% premium on its market capitalisation.
 BSkyB had been a major client of Amstrad, accounting for 75% of sales for its 'set top box' business.
 Having supplied BSkyB with hardware since its inception in 1988, market analysts had noted the two companies becoming increasingly close.

+Sky bought Amstrad so they could have their own hardware development division to develop new satellite boxes (Sky Q) made in-house.
+Under Sky, Amstrad only produced satellite receivers for Sky, as doing so allows them to reduce costs by cutting out the middleman.
+Its main competitor in this space was Pace plc.

 Sugar commented that he wished to play a part in the business, saying: "I turn 60 this year and I have had 40 years of hustling in the business, but now I have to start thinking about my team of loyal staff, many of whom have been with me for many years."

 It was announced on 2 July 2008 that Sugar had stepped down as Chairman of Amstrad, which had been planned since BSkyB took over in 2007.

 Amstrad was taken off the Stock Exchange on 9 October 2008.
 Amstrad has ceased operations as a trading company, and now exists in name only.
-Under Sky, Amstrad currently only produce satellite receivers for Sky, as doing so allows them to reduce costs by cutting out the middleman.
 Amstrad's former offices are now a Premier Inn Hotel.

-Sky bought Amstrad so they could have their own hardware development division to develop new Satellite boxes (Sky Q) made in-house.
+Revival of Amstrad name

+In 2024 Sugar announced he had bought back the rights to the Amstrad name from Sky UK.
+Amstrad now belongs to a digital marketing firm named Amstrad Digital headed by Sugar's grandson Joe Baron.